ImperialCollegeLondon/spear-tools/README.md

 # Define variables
 SET='Dev'               # 'Train', 'Dev' or 'Eval'.
 DATASET=2               # 1 to 4.
-SESSION=''              # 1 to 9 for Train, 10 to 12 for Dev, 13 to 15 for Eval.
+SESSION='10'            # 1 to 9 for Train, 10 to 12 for Dev, 13 to 15 for Eval.
 Select '' for all session of current Dev.
-MINUTE=''               # 00 to 30 (depends on the current session). '' for all minutes of current session.
+MINUTE='00'             # 00 to 30 (depends on the current session). '' for all minutes of current session.
-METRICS=''              # Choose to compute a subset of metrics (ex:'SDR ISR').
+METRICS='MBSTOI SDR'    # Choose to compute a subset of metrics (ex:'SDR ISR').
 By default '' to run all.
 PROCESSING='baseline'   # Name of desired processing. 'baseline' by default REFERENCE='passthrough' # Name of desired reference enhancement. 'passthrough' by default.